Basecamping vs. Backpacking: What’s Right For You

-While youth are absolutely able to join in on a backpacking trip, sometimes this can be a hit or miss experience for the child based on many variables.
+While kids are absolutely able to join in on a backpacking trip, sometimes this can be a hit or miss experience for the child based on many variables.
 Backpacking tends to be more constrained by non-negotiable factors like weather, water sources, and time.
 On a basecamp hiking vacation you go on day hikes within a national park or wilderness area.
 Each hike is planned and can be further customized to meet a families’ needs.

-A basecamp trip could be described as an “all inclusive” sort of trip.
+A basecamp trip could be described as an “all-inclusive” sort of trip.
 Everything you may need to think of is taken care of for you by the guides.
 Food, local stops for souvenirs, the daily itinerary, bathroom breaks for the kids, hiking gear, equipment set up and take down, all of these things are pre-arranged for you prior to your trip.
 We even pack a bath towel and shampoo if you end up forgetting your toiletries!
-If you want to be in an awe inspring place and just focus on appreciating the natural beauty, choose one of our basecamp trips.
+If you want to be in an awe-inspiring place and just focus on appreciating the natural beauty, choose one of our basecamp trips.
 One of our favorites is the 5-day Escalante Basecamp tour.

 You are a solo traveler looking to meet new like-minded friends!

-You are someone who thrives on a physical challenge.
+You are someone who thrives on a physical challenge

-You are craving solitude and a true digital detox.
+You are craving solitude and a true digital detox

-You want to learn a new skill as part of your vacation.
+You want to learn a new skill as part of your vacation

-You value simplicity in meals.
+you value simplicity in meals

 Any meal you eat on a Wildland trip is going to be amazing, guaranteed.
 However, due to the fact that we must carry all the group’s food for the whole trip in our packs, this puts some limits on menu options.
 You can expect some fresh produce on the front and back end of a backpacking trip.
 During the middle of the trip, most meals are dried goods that are rehydrated and cooked by your guide.
 So, think along the lines of hearty stews, pancakes and sausage, soups, and pastas.

-You prefer a more smaller group setting.
+You prefer a smaller group setting.